HsiangHung/Machine_Learning_Note/ML_application/Embedding/README.md

 One of the coolest parts about embeddings are that they can be used to visualize using dimension reduction technique to get the dimensions to 2 or 3, i.e. t-Distributed Stochastic Neighbor Embedding (TSNE).

-Mapping 50-dimensions embeddings onto 2 dimensions using TSNE, we can visualize 37,000 books as
+Mapping 50-dimensions embeddings onto 2 dimensions using TSNE, we can visualize 37,000 books as (credit from [[Will Koehrsen]][Neural Network Embeddings Explained])

 ![tsne_books](images/tsne_book_embedding.png)